 Tsvetkova was unable to say in which category officials have placed the 12 Baptist books.
 She declined to discuss why the Gospel of John – as part of the Christian Bible widely read in Christian worship meetings and privately – was banned as "extremist".
 It remains unclear what will happen in Churches which, for example, might read out the first verses of the Gospel of John during Christmas services.

 Tsvetkova was also unable to say who had initiated the ban.

-"Ask the law-enforcement agencies," Yelena Tsvetkova of the Justice Ministry official told Forum 18.
+"Ask the security agencies," Yelena Tsvetkova of the Justice Ministry official told Forum 18.
 "Our job is only to manage the list."

 The duty officer at the State Security Ministry in Luhansk said that the Acting State Security Minister, Anatoly Antonov, was not in the office.
 The duty officer – who did not give his name – told Forum 18 on 20 December that "it is difficult to say what will happen" to those found in possession of any of these books.
 The duty officer added that he could not say which department of the Ministry handles extremism issues.
 "You're asking too many questions," he added, and then put the phone down.